akhil-rana/telegramarr/README.md

 # Telegramarr

-Telegramarr is an automated Telegram bot designed to work with Radarr.
-It listens for Radarr webhooks and sends a movie file to a specified Telegram group or chat when a movie is successfully downloaded and added to the Radarr library.
+Telegramarr is an automated Telegram bot designed to work with Radarr/Sonarr.
+It listens for webhooks and sends a movie/show file to a specified Telegram group or chat when a movie is successfully downloaded and added to the library.

 ## Features
-- Sends a media file to a specified Telegram group or chat when a movie is successfully downloaded and added to the Radarr library.
+- Sends a media file to a specified Telegram group or chat when a movie is successfully downloaded and added to the Radarr/Sonarr library.
 - Splits the file into multiple 7z archives and sends them to Telegram to bypass the 2GB file size limit.
-- Coming Soon: Sonarr Support

 ## Installation